FastDigitalOceanDroplets/VestaCP/README.md

 # VestaCP on Digital Ocean (Ubuntu 16.04 LTE)

 A little script for myself to have a web server in Digital Ocean with Vesta Control Panel in no time.
-I consider Vesta THE BEST FREE control panel ever.
+I consider Vesta THE BEST FREE WEB CONTROL PANEL ever.
 Good for people with no unix experience and much better for the others.

+Conbined with the simplicity of DigitalOcean virtual servers, there is no better deal on web hosting.

 Currently installing